correia55/PollMeBot/README.md

 The first parameter that does not start with a dash is considered to be the poll_id, the next one the question and all of the following, the response options.
 If any of these parameters contains spaces, then they should be surrounded by quotation marks.

 Available *settings* for the poll include:
-* -m - each user may vote in multiple options;
+* *-m* - each user may vote in multiple options;
-* -o - each option displays only the number of votes;
+* *-o* - each option displays only the number of votes;
-* -n - users can vote in new options;
+* *-n* - users can vote in new options;
-* -e - users can vote for external users;
+* *-e* - users can vote for external users;
-* -y - confirm the creation of the poll.
+* *-y* - confirm the creation of the poll.
 This is necessary when there's a poll with the same id or the poll limit has been reached for that server.

 Settings can be combined together, using dash (-) followed by all the desired settings.

+If the poll options are supposed to be the weekdays, a shortcut can be used by adding *-weekly* (or *-weekly_pt* for the portuguese version).

 **Note:** the number of active polls per server is limited to 10.
 Creating a new poll when the limit has been reached will result in the deactivation of the oldest poll.
 To prevent this, close inactive polls manually (check **Close Poll** or **Remove Poll**).